nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Woah.
 Woah.
 Woah.
 Sub person.
 Do your turn.

 I'm not sure if I really dug that.
 Okay.
-So, both Samir and Karsten, you know, Uvara is the, is, as he said, the god of the hunt.
+So, both Simear and Karsten, you know, Uvara is the, is, as he said, the god of the hunt.
 The he's often depicted as a tall, lean figure cloaked in shifting hues of dawn and dusk.
 His eyes are glowing with soft amber light that pierce through the darkness and, and deception.

 And he's accompanied by a spectral hound and hawk made of and a hawk made of starlight.
 Is definitely about you know, kind of in encapsulates the hunt.
 Our what you know is that, not only that this deity is a deity that, doesn't really care about the meaning, doesn't care about the the end.
 It's more about the journey.
 It's about the hunt.